Human Immune Discovery Initiative (HIDI)

 At the molecular level, use structural biology to interrogate the physical features of immune receptors, viruses and more.

-At the Peter Medawar Building for Pathogen Research, Chris Willberg is developing a platform of immune staining protocols to allow multi-colour visualisation within single tissue or cell suspensions.
+At the Peter Medawar Building for Pathogen Research, Chris Willberg has developed a platform of immune staining protocols to allow multi-colour visualisation within tissue samples or cell suspensions.

 At the CRUK Oxford Centre, up to six biomarkers can be visualised simultaneously in fixed tissue sections allowing unravelling of tissue composition and complexity.